Polish G-spaces and continuous logic: Logic action over the Urysohn space

-It is easy to see that for any continuous sentence $\phi (\bar{s})$ there is a number $q\in \mathbb{Q}$ (depending on the continuity modulus of $\phi$) such that the graded subset as above is $H_{q, \bar{s}}$-invariant.
-We will prove below (in Theorem \ref{mainUrysohn}) that $\mathcal{B}_0$ is an $\mathcal{R}^U$-nice basis.
+By linearity of inverse continuity moduli it is easy to see that for any continuous sentence $\phi (\bar{s})$ there is a number $q\in \mathbb{Q}$ (depending on the continuity modulus of $\phi$) such that the grey subset as above is $H_{q, \bar{s}}$-invariant.
+We will prove below (in Theorem \ref{mainUrysohn}) that $\mathcal{B}$ is an $\mathcal{R}^U$-nice basis.
 This can be considered as a version of Theorem 1.10 of \cite{becker2} which states that in the discrete case of the $S_{\infty}$-space of countable $L$-structures all formulas as above already form a nice basis.

-To prove this theorem we need some preliminary work.
-We start with some property of the Urysohn space which is interesting by itself.
-In fact in the following lemma we evaluate the distance between some types in $S_n (Th (\mathbb{U}))$.
-In the proof of Theorem \ref{mainUrysohn} this lemma will be applied in the situation when $q=0$.
-The case $q>0$ can be considered as a new amalgamation property of the Urysohn space, see Section 3.2 for some applications of this case.
+In Subsection \ref{LopEsc} we will show that nice topologies induced by countable continuous fragments of $L_{\omega_1 \omega}$ are ubiquitous.